imsalmanmalik/Data-Visualisation-Using-R/README.md

 With the growing availability of informative datasets and software tools, data visualisation has become increasingly important across many industries, academia, and government.
 Data visualisation provides a powerful way to communicate data-driven findings, motivate analyses, or detect flaws.

-During this certification, the basics of data visualisation and exploratory data analysis were learned, and this project serves as an example of the application of these skills.
+the basics of data visualisation and exploratory data analysis were learned, and this project serves as an example of the application of these skills.

 ## Data and Tools